mhoban/rainbow_bridge/README.md

 ## Other options

 ### General
-<small>**`--project [project]`**</small>:    Project name, applied to various output filenames. (default: project directory name)
+<small>**`--project [project]`**</small>:    Project name, applied as a prefix to various output filenames. (default: project directory name)
 <small>**`--publish-mode [mode]`**</small>:  Specify how nextflow places files in output directories.
 See [nextflow documentation](https://www.nextflow.io/docs/latest/process.html#publishdir) for supported values (default: symlink)
 <small>**`--fastqc`**</small>:               Output FastQC reports for pre and post filter/merge steps.
 MultiQC is used for demultiplexed or split runs.

 ### Splitting input
 To improve performance, large input files can be split into multiple smaller files and processed in parallel.
 This option is only available for runs that have *not* previously been demultiplexed.
-With the `--split` option, eDNAFlow will break up the input reads into smaller files (with the number of reads per file customizable as explained below) and process them in parallel the same way that demultiplexed runs are processed.
+With the `--split` option, rainbow_bridge will break up the input reads into smaller files (with the number of reads per file customizable as explained below) and process them in parallel the same way that demultiplexed runs are processed.

 <small>**`--split`**</small>:    Split input fastq files and process in parallel
 <small>**`--split-by [num]`**</small>: Number of sequences per split fastq chunk (default: 100000)